-The further condition which, together with the condition that the line capacity must be an integer number of trains per hour, ensures a viable, usable timetable, is now simply stated.
+The further condition which, together with the condition that the line capacity must be an integer number of trains per hour, ensures a viable, usable timetable, is two-fold, and is simply stated.
 The slot stream advance, and thus the number of capacity sub-streams, must be an integer sub-multiple of the line capacity, so that it repeats an integer number of times every hour.
+Moreover, the other integer submultiple, (the number of repeats per hour,) must divide up the hour, 60 minutes, in a useful and convenient manner.
+It is hard to formulate this precisely (like defining an elephant, even though we all recognise it without difficulty when we see one); what is means in effect is that you can perceive it immediately, without having to perform a calculation.
 Furthermore it produces a clock-face timetable: the trains stop at the same times every hour, and the time interval between adjacent trains is always the same (but not necessarily an integer number of minutes, or even of seconds).
-Thus, supposing the line capacity is 32tph, if there are 4 sub-streams of 8tph each, then the stop times at a station repeat every 71⁄2 minutes, likewise a line capacity of 30tph with 5 sub-streams each of 6tph gives station stop times of every 10 minutes.
+Thus, supposing the line capacity is 32tph, if there are 4 sub-streams, consisting of 8tph each (the other integer sub-multiple), then the stop times at a station repeat every 71⁄2 minutes, likewise a line capacity of 30tph with 5 sub-streams each of 6tph gives station stop times of every 10 minutes.

-There are only a very few possible values of line speed which satisfy the above two necessary and, together, sufficient conditions.
+There are only a very few possible values of line speed which satisfy the above two (three?) necessary and, together, sufficient conditions.
 The table below contains the results, for the range of line speeds of interest, (with my selection of best choices in red).